trannhukhoinguyen/multi-feature-blog/src/content/events/community-outreach-day.md

 ## Serving Our Community Together

-Our annual Community Outreach Day is an opportunity for our church family to demonstrate God's love through practical service to our neighbors and community.
+Our annual Community Outreach Day is an opportunity for our house family to demonstrate God's love through practical service to our neighbors and community.

 ### Service Projects